 How to Nail New Year Goals When You Have Autism

-Another year has come and gone, and celebrations have turned into welcoming in the new year with setting new year goals and fulfilling wishes.
-Celebrations that hopefully ended the year on a good note, such as fireworks shows or watching the ball drop in New York City, are now memories.
+Another year has come and gone, and thoughts have turned into welcoming in the new year with setting goals and fulfilling wishes.
+Celebrations to end the year on a good note, such as fireworks shows or watching the ball drop in New York City, are now (or will soon be) memories.
 It’s now time to look forward to a year of new possibilities.

 Goal setting strategies can be as simple as focusing on what you have done right and want to continue and skills you want to strengthen for the upcoming year.